chazsconi/elixir_k8s_deploy/README.md

 Library for deploying Elixir web apps to Kubernetes.
 Used in combination with [`docker_build`](https://hex.pm/packages/docker_build) library.

-Will build a docker image of your app, push it and then deploy it to K8S by creating a K8S deployment, service and ingress for your app.
+It will build a docker image of your app, push it and then deploy it to K8S by creating a K8S `deployment`, `service` and `ingress` for your app.
 It will also request a *Letsencrypt* SSL cert for your app.

 ## Prerequisites